A Lone Swan is a Lonely Swan

 She will be VERY Vulnerable to Predators.

-She needs to “Sits” for 42 Days before Removing the Eggs.
+She needs to “Sits” for 42 Days before Removing her Eggs.

 If She is Nesting on an Island.. that Helps.